ichilton/bytemark-bigv-api-doc/content/api/users.md

 ## Endpoints

-* POST   /users     - create a new user (no authentication required)
-* GET    /users     - view all the users related to the current user
-* GET    /users/USER_ID   - view details of the specified user
-* PUT    /users/USER_ID   - update details about the specified user
-* DELETE /users/USER_ID   - deletes the specified user
+    POST   /users      - create a new user (no authentication required) GET    /users      - view all the users related to the current user GET    /users/ID   - view details of the specified user PUT    /users/ID   - update details about the specified user DELETE /users/ID   - deletes the specified user

-USER_ID should be replaced with a user id or username.
+ID should be replaced with a user id or username.

 ## Attributes